signalogic/SigSRF_SDK/mediaTest_readme.md

  - Click the play button in the "RTP Player" pop-up window

 * Note: the above instructions apply to Wireshark version 2.0.2.*

-<a name="Notes"></a>
-## Notes

-1) NB = Narrowband (8 kHz sampling rate), WB = Wideband (16 kHz), SWB = Super Wideband (32 kHz)
-2) Comparison results are bit-exact if the cmp command gives no messages
-3) The demo will store .wav files in either 16-bit linear (PCM) format or 8-bit G711 (uLaw) format, depending on the command line specs.
-All generated .wav files can be played with Win Media or other player
-4) The demo stores EVS compressed bitstream files in ".cod" format, with a MIME header.
-This format is compatible with 3GPP reference tools, for example you can take a mediaTest generated .cod file and feed it to the 3GPP decoder, and vice versa you can take a 3GPP encoder generated .cod file and feed it to the mediaTest command line
-5) session config files (specified by the -C cmd line option), contain codec, sampling rate, bitrate, DTX, ptime, and other options.
-They may be edited
-6) Transcoding in frame mode tests is not supported yet, will be added soon